 General style/message medium

-- Original flat black marker line or more artistic ink?
+- Fidelity of line: should I replicate original flat black marker line or use a more artistic ink?

 Illusion of Life: realism/magic balance

 - How far should the animations observe global conventions of visual dynamics and perspective to show ‘professionalism’?
 Which global visual conventions are necessary for clarity across audiences?

 - Which visual conventions can be ignored to follow the flat uniform viewpoint and perspective of the original drawings and give a more ‘authentic/community look’? eg in use or non-use of perspective? use of upside-down faces?
 Which of these non-standard drawing features indicate different ways of seeing things? which are just due to the lack of time, practice and types of drawing materials at the workshop?

 - How can clarity, drama and ‘magic’ be enhanced by selective use of colour? camera moves and lighting?

 A lot of my drawing experimentation was done directly in TVPaint with multiple iterations and refinements of the animation.
 My sketchlog was a way of slow down, and thinking about the imagery as well as bringing together the various sources I had.
 Because of the timeframe of the research, and prioritisation of learning technical animation skills, experimentation and storyboarding was shorter than would ideally be the case.
 Storyboarding is actually much quicker and more effective in TVPaint, and it is important to determine early on to explore which drawing styles can be replicated digitally.
 Sketchlog and animation work need to take place in parallel so that both are freed up to ‘accidental discoveries’ but also focused on the main messages of potential alternative narratives so that they do not become mechanical.Sketchlog2_Uganda

 The account below gives my notes and more details of my initial animation skills development till March 2021)